Whole House Water Filter Buyer’s Guide

 This kind of water filter specializes in treating water for the whole household.
-Which means, as soon as the water supply enters your household, the water simply does its job of filtering and treating your water before being distributed around the house such as for drinking, bathing, washing clothes, and even flushing toilets.
+This means, as soon as the water supply enters your household, the water simply does its job of filtering and treating your water before being distributed around the house such as for drinking, bathing, washing clothes, and even flushing toilets.

 How Does A Whole House Water Filtration System Work?

 The way a whole house filter system works is quite similar to many water filters.
-It cleans and removes contaminants from the water through different layers or stages to which each one of them serves a different purpose.
+It cleans and removes contaminants from the water through different layers or stages to which each one of which serves a different purpose.

 A pre-filter works by separating small particles such as dirt, rust, and debris away from the water.
 It always serves as the first stage of filtration.
-It is also one of the most common filters to be maintained often in the most common whole house filter system.
+It is also one of the most common filters to be maintained often in the most common whole-house filter system.

 After passing through the pre-sediment filter, the water then moves to the next stage which is the carbon filter layer.
 It is a stage where it absorbs and removes harmful contaminants from the water, thus improving taste and odor.

-Inside the carbon filter layer, there are tiny pores which contaminants are trapped and separated from the water.
+Inside the carbon filter layer, there are tiny pores in which contaminants are trapped and separated from the water.
 These are usually measured in microns.
-The general rule is that, the smaller the micron, the finer the filtration process will be.
+The general rule is that the smaller the micron, the finer the filtration process will be.
 This also gives more time for the water to make contact with the filter.